 Reset the firmware

-- Along with the power button, press Shift + Control + Option key at the same time.
+- Press the Shift + Control + Option key with the power button simultaneously.

 - Release all the four buttons at the same time.